Why there won’t be a rush for Iranian oil investments – just now

 Whatever money there is left – it will very likely go to places that are either very promising combined with easygoing authorities and regulation for upstream companies or which are politically so important that any pullback might be termed toxic for the portfolio.
 Those are forces beyond our realm, though.

 In all likelihood, Iran is not going to be high on the list of those where quick projects need to be hammered into life.
-It’s a promising place in terms of reserves but its a very tough place for upstream companies at the best of times as Iranian state counterparts are on the very demanding side when it comes to partnerships.
+It’s a promising place in terms of reserves but it’s a very tough place for upstream companies at the best of times as Iranian state counterparts are on the very demanding side when it comes to partnerships.
 This is a hard one to swallow when there is plenty of cash sloshing through the system but in times of scarcity as right now, it is a double no-no.

 Now, of course, one does not tell a country as important as Iran that currently there is little that can be done.
 So far, sanctions provided a handy excuse for oil companies to say that they would love to engage but, unfortunately, those sanctions prevent them from going the extra mile.
 The subterfuge has gone overboard so oil companies need to be more inventive with their feet dragging.

 The next best thing is opening an office and signing some pre-agreement such as an HOA or a Terms Sheet or even an MOU.
 This keeps Iranian counterparts believing that engagement is real while costs are low and any potential project can be suspended in cryosleep.
-How many MOU’s have been signed that have never amounted to more than yellowing paper in a lonely filing cabinet?
+How many MOUs have been signed that have never amounted to more than yellowing paper in a lonely filing cabinet?

 It’s an indecent game that has been played countless times over in many countries and hopeful Iranians will likely be the next victims.
 What can be done then?
-Iran needs foreign investment in order to raise the enormous potential the country has.
+Iran needs foreign investment to raise the enormous potential the country has.

-The best thing Iran can do is trying to leverage its own market plus develop markets in the vicinity.
+The best thing Iran can do is try to leverage its market plus develop markets in the vicinity.
 The Gulf market is just on the doorstep and it’s certainly a juicy one but there are other prices out there.
 A little beyond the peninsula lies vast East Africa with its atrophied markets and they have a lot of room to grow.

-There will be others having their gaze at this cake but geolocation, cheap stuff to sell and a still very non-financial brick and mortar economy might make Iran a much better fit to those countries than many so-called Western countries with their non-business businesses.
+There will be others having their gaze at this cake but geolocation, cheap stuff to sell, and a still very non-financial brick-and-mortar economy might make Iran a much better fit to those countries than many so-called Western countries with their non-business businesses.

 Leave a Reply

-Want to join the discussion?
+Want to join the discussion?Feel free to contribute!